 Our Solutions for Consultants

-We employ a ‘project by project’ approach, which ensures that we select the most suitable product based on the design criteria, considering its performance at full load and partial load as well as its operation with winter and summer network temperatures.
-Moreover, our heat interface units include weather compensation for the apartment heating temperatures to increase the efficiency of the central plant.
+We employ a ‘project by project’ approach.
+Which ensures that we select the most suitable product based on the design criteria.
+Considering its performance at full load and partial load.
+As well as its operation with winter and summer network temperatures.
+Our heat interface units include weather compensation for the apartment heating temperatures.
+This increases the efficiency of the central plant.

-To further ensure good practice, Evinox supports the project from the start, throughout the project life, by offering design support, equipment supply, commissioning and metering & billing.
+Evinox supports the project from the start and throughout.
+And offer design support, equipment supply, commissioning and metering & billing.

 Features & Benefits